rp-ni/telegraf/plugins/parsers/csv/README.md

 ### csv_timestamp_column, csv_timestamp_format

-By default the current time will be used for all created metrics, to set the time using the JSON document you can use the `csv_timestamp_column` and `csv_timestamp_format` options together to set the time to a value in the parsed document.
+By default the current time will be used for all created metrics, to set the time using the CSV document you can use the `csv_timestamp_column` and `csv_timestamp_format` options together to set the time to a value in the parsed document.